 help our understanding of Scriptural words, names, and places.
 Lastly,

 you will learn about vowels in modern Aibreet (Hebrew script).
-You may check out our new article also regarding Restoring Ancient Aibreet (Hebrew), which deals with the ancient versus
+You may check out the article also regarding Restoring Ancient Aibreet (Hebrew), which deals with the ancient versus

 modern text, and some changes we can make to restore a purer text.
-We also have now a list of Ancient Aibreet Terminology which will be expanded/updated regularly.
+Lastly there is a list of Ancient Aibreet Terminology which will be expanded/updated regularly.

 you learn how to read the letters and pronounce the vowels, you can be

-on your way to reading through the TaNaK (OT).
+on your way to reading through the Turah (Scripture).
 Most people start by learning in modern "Ibrit" as Orthodox Judaism calls it.
 You can proceed to read this pdf file regarding the "Basics of Biblical Hebrew."
 This is produced by Gary D Practico and Miles Van Pelt.
 Warning, Gary

 hasn't learned that terms like "God" or "Lord" or other terms used in